TGDivy/TGDivy/README.md

 ## 💬🌞

-> All leaders are readers. ~ Jim Rohn
+> Laws are like cobwebs, which may catch small flies, but let wasps and hornets break through. ~ Jonathan Swift

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )